 - Wrangling Words for Production Contracts

 - Due Diligence Beyond Distribution: Tying Up Loose Ends

 - The Anatomy of a Film Distribution Deal

 Chris Castle founded his firm in Los Angeles in 2005 and moved the firm to Austin in 2011.
 He works on a variety of transactional matters in the nexus of music, technology and policy.
-Chris is serving in his first year as director of the Entertainment Law Institute.
+Chris is serving in his second year as director of the Entertainment Law Institute.